openedx/open-edx-proposals/oeps/processes/oep-0060-proc-sec-group.rst

 -------------------------
 Maintainers are ultimately responsible for resolving disclosed security vulnerabilities.

 To assist the maintainer with tracking their repository's vulnerabilities, the Security Working Group will create a `GitHub repository security advisory`_ pre-assigned with the scored severity.
+Security advisories in a draft state are not visible to the public.

 Maintainers should inform the Security Working Group if they judge a vulnerability to be a different severity than what was originally triaged.
 The Security Working Group must accept the maintainer's adjudication, but should comment on any considerations around the adjudication.